 Altima SV models include Dual Zone Automatic Temperature Control, Remote Engine Start System, leather-wrapped steering wheel, aluminum-alloy wheels (17-inch on 2.5 SV, 18-inch on 3.5 SV), RearView Monitor, NissanConnectSM with Pandora radio capability, SiriusXM Satellite Radio, 5.0-inch color audio display, USB port with iPod connectivity, Hands-Free Messaging Assistant, and, new for the latest model year, fog lights and an eight-way adjustable driver's seat.
-The 3.5 SV also adds a moonroof, fog lights and HomeLink Universal Transceiver and, for the new model year, navigation, blind-spot warning and lane-departure warning.
+The 3.5 SV adds a moonroof, fog lights and HomeLink Universal Transceiver and, for the new model year, navigation, blind-spot warning and lane-departure warning.